 Jackson-Madison County General Hospital promotes breastfeeding as a baby’s best start in life!
-Lactation services are offered by International Board Certified Lactation Consultants, who are trained in the techniques and science of breastfeeding.
+Lactation services are offered by International Board Certified Lactation Consultants and Certified Lactation Counselors, who are trained in the techniques and science of breastfeeding.
 They will assist mothers in learning skills to successfully initiate and continue breastfeeding.
 Once back at home, mothers may call the lactation consultant — at no charge!
 For more information, call 731-541-BABY (2229).

 Additional Lactation Services

 - In-house hospital assistance and support.
 For more information, call 731-541-BABY (2229)

 - Information and assistance for new parents with sick or premature babies in NeoICU.